hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-29-nuxtjs-through-ipfs-on-fleek.md

 <img src="images/nuxtjs/fleek-logo.png" width="100px">

 Fleek is everything you need to build fast, modern sites & apps on IPFS.
-All in one seamless workflow, From local development to global deployment, Your site will not only runs on IPFS, it’s also supplemented with a global, enterprise-grade CDN, allowing for speed, scale, and performance that is superior to normal hosting.
+All in one seamless workflow, From local development to global deployment, Your site will not only run on IPFS, but it’s also supplemented with a global, enterprise-grade CDN, allowing for speed, scale, and performance that is superior to normal hosting.

 # What is IPFS
 <img src="images/nuxtjs/ipfs-logo.png" width="100px">